 - Amsafe CARES child restraint: suitable for infants aged between 12 and 23 months who weigh between 10 and 20kg.
 The restraint must be provided by the passenger and it allows infants who meet these criteria to occupy their own seat on a Ryanair flight.

-- Car Seat onboard: airline approved forward-facing car seats which fit in the 42.5cm seat width can be used on board.
+- Car Seat onboard: airline-approved forward-facing car seats which have a 5-point harness fit in the 42.5cm seat width can be used on board.
 The car seat must have a CE sticker if European or an FAA sticker if a US seat and the car seat must have ‘Certified for use on aircraft’ printed on it.

 Ryanair flying with a baby tip: you will need to contact the Ryanair call centre if booking a separate seat for an infant.
 They will note the information on whether a car seat or restraint will be used and will allocate a suitable seat for the infant.
 Website discounts will still apply.

-We opted to take J as a lap infant on all our flights as they were short and we didn’t have an appropriate forward-facing car seat when he was under 12 months.
+We opted to take each of our kids as lap infants on all our flights as they were short and we didn’t have an appropriate forward-facing car seat when they were under 12 months.

 Ryanair Infant Fares